DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### 2. Type of visa for teachers

 You must come to England on one of the visas listed here.
+Most teachers will need a Skilled worker visa.

 For the following visas, you must have applied for your visa from outside the UK: